VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 ## The Conference Feedback Bounded Context

-## Relationships Between the Bounded Contexts
+## The Context Map for the Contoso Conference Management System

+Figure 1 and the table that follows it provides a **Context Map** that shows the relationships between the different bounded contexts that make the complete system and as such it provides a high-level overview of how the system is put together.

 Figure 1 shows the six bounded contexts that make up the Contoso Conference Management System.
 The arrows on the diagram indicate the flow of data as events between them.

 ![Figure 1][fig1]